AlibabaCloudDocs/waf/intl.en-US/Quick Start/Step1: Automatically add a website configuration.md

 After activating Alibaba Cloud WAF, you must create a website configuration in the WAF console to associate your website with the WAF instance.
 In this step, you add a website configuration by using the DNS configurations in Alibaba Cloud DNS.

-When you create a website configuration, WAF accesses your A record configurations in [Alibaba Cloud DNS](https://dns.console.aliyun.com) and lists all website domains and their origin server IP addresses.
+When you are creating a website configuration, WAF accesses your A record configurations in [Alibaba Cloud DNS](https://dns.console.aliyun.com) and lists all website domains and their origin server IP addresses.
 You can simply select the domains for which you want to enable WAF protection and let WAF do the rest of configurations.
-In this way, WAF also helps update the DNS settings \(**Step 2**\) and complete traffic redirection.
+In this way, WAF also helps update the DNS settings \([Step 2](intl.en-US/Quick Start/Step 2: Update the DNS settings.md#)\) and complete traffic redirection.

 ## Prerequisites {#section_adb_swb_5fb .section}

 -   The domain to be protected is hosted at Alibaba Cloud DNS.
 Besides, its DNS settings must include at least one valid A record.

-    If you do not use Alibaba Cloud DNS, see **Website configuration** to manually add the website configuration.
+    If you do not use Alibaba Cloud DNS, see [Website configuration](../../../../intl.en-US/User Guide/Access WAF/Website configuration.md#) to manually add the website configuration.

 -   \(For Mainland China region\) The website is granted an ICP license by the Ministry of Industry and Information Technology \(MIIT\).
 -   \(For HTTPS-enabled websites\) You have access to a valid SSL certificate and private key of the website, or you have uploaded the certificate to Alibaba Cloud SSL Certificate Service.